SaintDoresh/Weather-MCP-ClaudeDesktop/README.md

 - "How was the weather in Paris on March 14th?"
 - "Search for locations named 'Tokyo'"
 - "Are there any weather alerts for Miami?"
+- "Compare the current weather in Chicago, Miami, and Seattle"
+- "Show me a comparison of air quality in Beijing, Los Angeles, and Delhi"

 ## Error Handling